 Israel Political Science Association (IsPSA)

-Association for Israel Studies (ISA)
+Association for Israel Studies (AIS)

 Media Appearances: Over the years, many interview appearances on Israeli radio and TV on a range of topics, as well as ad hoc, op-ed & analysis essays written for newspapers.
 I am also frequently interviewed by the world press for background analysis of current events.